-Charles Barkley took his talents to the National Basketball Association before his final year of eligibilty in the Southeastern Conference.
+Charles Barkley took his talents to the National Basketball Association before his final year of eligibility in the Southeastern Conference.
 He was the fifth-overall pick by the Philadelphia 76ers in the 1984 NBA Draft.

 The first-round draft pick enjoyed a successful NBA career with the Sixers, Phoenix Suns, and Houston Rockets before retiring in 2000.